Oscars 2020 gift bag includes 24-karat gold vape pen, free Botox, Hawaiian vacation

 The Oscars take place Feb.
 9 at the Dolby Theatre in Hollywood, and will air on ABC.

-Discuss: Oscars 2020 gift bag includes 24-karat gold vape pen, free Botox, Hawaiian vacation
+Discuss: Oscars 2020 gift bag includes 24-karat gold vape pen, free Botox, cruise

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.